RafRunner/Gatez/README.md

 -   Updating the main menu background animation and all loading tooltips;
 -   Creating more components (registers, an ALU, a RAM and ROM) and adding more levels until building a simple 4 bit CPU and RAM;
 -   Changing the game's visual identity and creating new logos;
+-   Updating this README;
+-   Remove all (or most) unused code;
+-   Remove all references to upstream analytics, crash reports, platforms, emails, links, etc (except when pointing to it as the upstream, like on the main menu);
+-   Update the build scripts for web and standalone, allowing the release;
 -   Releasing the game, probably as installers for each operating system, and the back-end in server.

 A lot of unused code/assets from the base game are still present, and almost all the code regarding building the game/hosting it in a production environment was not changed, so feel free to help with these as well!